ddzyne/ohsmart-client/README.md

           // Multiple selections possible, only for autocomplete field type
           multiselect: true,

-          // An array of inputfields (text, autocomplete, etc), only for group field type
+          // An array of inputfields (text, autocomplete, etc, as above), only for group field type
           fields: [{...}],
         },
       ]